aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-02-step-05-tear-down.md

 ## Next Section

-Click the link below to go to the next episode, **Episode 2:  Enable compliance and monitoring: through config rules and conformance packs**.
+Click the link below to go to the next episode, **Episode 3: Create Actionable Visibility for Enterprise Cloud Applications and Resources**.

 [![](media/.png)](/episode-03-step-00.md)